coltonTB/personal/content/resume.md

 > 1. Handles pre-rendering, bootstrapping, and complex routing automatically.
 > 1. Built with Browserify, React, Express, and Backbone.js

+#### Sweet-accordion
+> *client: Honey*

+A lightweight CSS implementation of a content accordion.
+Used in the [Honey][honey-chstore] browser extension.

+*March 2014*

+> 1. A clean-looking, space-saving variation on a traditional UX element.
+> 1. Easily customizable and simple to integrate into existing projects
+> 1. Built with simple HTML and CSS.
+Compiled with gulp.js

 #### [Bit-crx](https://github.com/coltonTB/bit-crx)